brystmar/breadsheet-ui/README.md

-# breadsheet: A scheduling tool for homemade bread and pizza
+# Breadsheet: A scheduling tool for homemade bread and pizza

 ## How is this different from a recipe?
 Breadsheet adds a handy scheduling tool to your recipes, helping you fit long recipes into your day.